UNINETTSigma2/documentation/development/vtune/vtune.md

 the code with the most relaxed settings.

 Vectorization of the code has been performed using `#pragma simd` defined by the OpenMP standard.
-All the heaviest ART functions have been vectorized using this method, and VTune was used throughout the process to find new bottlenecks once the existing ones have been optimized.
-Below is the final VTune report of the optimized code compiled using the GCC 8 compiler
+All the heaviest ART functions, and all floating-point intensive loops have been vectorized using this method, and VTune was used throughout the process to find new bottlenecks once the existing ones have been optimized.
+Below is the final VTune report of the optimized code compiled using the GCC 8
+compiler:

 ![VTune Summary - Optimized GCC](vtune_opt_gcc.png "VTune Summary - Optimized GCC")

-and using the Intel 18 compiler
+and using the Intel 18 compiler:

 ![VTune Summary - Optimized ICC](vtune_opt_intel.png "VTune Summary - Optimized ICC")